 The Linking and Learning component provides an exciting opportunity to link to other stakeholders and to learn together.
 Voice promotes and supports linking and learning throughout.
 Also within the grants.
 All grantees are encouraged to include linking and learning activities in their proposal and ways of working.
-Therefore Voice invites you:
+Therefore, Voice invites you:

-- To plan for involvement of the target group(s) and main stakeholders in all project phases and relevant decision making - To develop a change agenda for the project in particular and if relevant, for your organisation in general - To develop your own learning agenda or learning questions

-- To join one of the existing and/or new groups or events focusing on shared learning and innovation. that will work on different learning questions - Propose innovative approaches or solutions that can be tested and if successful, be scaled up - To document all the learning and changes happening within your project - To engage in gathering stories of change as part of the monitoring and evaluation of the project - To engage actively with other grantees and the Voice team to overcome challenges and to learn from successes but even more, from 'failures' and challenges
+- To plan for involvement of the target group(s) and main stakeholders in all project phases and relevant decision making - To develop a change agenda for the project in particular and if relevant, for your organisation in general - To develop your own learning agenda or learning questions - To join one of the Communities of Practice that will work on different learning questions - Propose innovative approaches or solutions that can be tested and if successful, be scaled up - To document all the learning and changes happening within your project - To engage in gathering stories of change as part of the monitoring and evaluation of the project - To engage actively with other grantees and the Voice team to overcome challenges and to learn from successes but even more, from 'failures' and challenges